 Iconic Japanese cityscapes

 If you have ever spent an exasperated morning on your child's birthday trying to help them put together one of the more complicated Lego structures, then marvel at Miniland.
 Here you can see the sights of Tokyo, Osaka, Kyoto, and Nagoya all recreated out of Lego bricks.
 10,496,352 of them to be exact.

 Fun for them, easy for you

 For kids, Legoland is fun.
 But for parents and guardians, it is that, and convenient, too.
-Stroller and buggy rental is available for parents with young children, and there are plenty of restaurants and snack areas on site.
+Stroller and buggy rental is available for parents with young children, and there are plenty of restaurants and stalls selling snacks on site.
 Legoland Japan opened an onsite hotel in 2018, but only 30 minutes away from Nagoya, plenty of other accommodation options are available.

 Around Legoland Japan

 If Legoland isn't enough, then just the other side of Kinjofuto Station is the SCMAGLEV and Railway Park, a must-see for any train enthusiasts.
 The Maker's Pier Mall complex just outside of the park has a mix of Western and Japanese restaurants and is perfect if you can't wait to get back to Nagoya for dinner.